FEniCS/governance/governance.md

 Examples of Project Software include DOLFIN, FEniCS Form Compiler (FFC) and the Unified Form Language (UFL), etc.  The Services run by the Project consist of public websites and web-services that are hosted under the fenicsproject.org domain.
-The Services Examples of Project Services include the Jupyter and IP

 The Project is developed by a team of distributed developers, called Contributors.
 Contributors are individuals who have contributed code,